HannaVoster/oblig1_in3230/15169/README.md

 The Poison Reverse mechanism prevents loops and the count-to-infinity problem by explicitly marking routes as unreachable when advertised back to the neighbor they were learned from.
 Additionally, routes are invalidated and broadcast immediately if a neighbor times out, helping the network quickly converge to a stable state.

+## Implementation Notes on path check

+- Added a path check in all programs to ensure that UNIX socket files are correctly located.
+  If a user provides a socket name without an absolute path (e.g., `usockA`), the program automatically prefixes `/tmp/`, since all socket files are created in `/tmp/`.
+  This improves robustness and prevents connection issues such as *“Timeout waiting for socket”* that occurred when daemons could not find each other.